Package 'nonprobsvy'

 Description

 This is a subset of the Central Job Offers Database, a voluntary administrative data set (non-probability sample).
 The data was slightly manipulated to ensure the relationships were preserved, and then aligned.
-For more information about the CBOP, please refer to: https://oferty.praca.gov.pl/.
+For more information about the CBOP, please refer to: https://oferty.praca.gov.pl/portal.

 Usage